Remote Onboarding Done Right: Welcome New Hires from Anywere

 Try Arc and hire top talent now →

-Want Best in Class Onboarding for Software Engineers?
-Digitize It!
+Want Best in Class Onboarding for Remote Talent?
+Document It!

 And we definitely don’t just mean email!

-Become more data-driven, even across the onboarding process, by developing an induction hub for remote workers stuffed with all the information they need.
-This can be part of your intranet if you have one, or simply a site where newbies can log in securely with a set of credentials.
+Become more data-driven, even across the onboarding process, by developing an onboarding hub for remote workers stuffed with all the information they need.
+This can be a Google doc, or simply a Notion page where newbies can log in securely with a set of credentials.
 Make it mobile-responsive for the ultimate in employee onboarding flexibility.

-Furnish your hub with custom forms (which can automatically update your HR systems with their details), company videos, training documents, interactive learning modules, an onboarding schedule, their project, and links to all necessary software downloads.
+Furnish your onboarding doc with custom forms (which can automatically update your HR systems with their details), company videos, training documents, interactive learning modules, an onboarding schedule, their project, and links to all necessary software downloads.

 If desired, collect weblogs and clickstream events to see how each hire interacts with your hub for further refinement the next time around.